hcxie20/CS193P/README.md

 Goal: Create a card-matching game.

 Logger: A simple Singleton based log system.
-All us use [Logger Info:@""] to create and store log in any file.
+Allow us use
 ```
 #import "Logger.h"

+[Logger Info:@""]
 ```
+to create and store log in any file.

 Did not try Extra Credit 1: add UISlider to control log info history.
 Should be easy if you provided some more interface for the logger (return log entry at some specific index).

+When the hack am I going to learn build UI w/ codes only...